tom-amit/AI-game/report/Report.md

 We used pawn counts and pawn positions (specifically their row)

 ### c.
 Board features extraction
-The count and distanceSum variables are constanly maintained as moves are made and simulated (as well as when they are undone), so they are alwayes ready to be read with accurate data (can be seen in many places in the [board](https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs) class)
+The count and distanceSum variables are constantly maintained as moves are made and simulated (as well as when they are undone), so they are alwayes ready to be read with accurate data (can be seen in many places in the [board](https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs) class)

 ### d.
 Weighting
-The weights are defined as constanst: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Const.cs#L12-L13
+The weights are defined as constants: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Const.cs#L12-L13

 ### e.
 Result range